Leonard Jones (politician): Political career

 With linguistic tensions high on both sides during the late 1960s and early 1970s, Jones remained popular with the anglophone majority in Moncton.
 He left the mayor's chair to run as a Progressive Conservative candidate in the 1974 federal election.
-After Jones won the nomination, party leader Robert Stanfield refused to sign Jones' nomination papers, citing his opposition to the party's policy of bilingualism.
+After Jones won the nomination, party leader Robert Stanfield refused to sign Jones's nomination papers, citing his opposition to the party's policy of bilingualism.
 Jones ran instead as an independent candidate, and won with 46 percent of the vote.
 He decided not to run for a second term.